CESNET/ipfixprobe/README.md

 | TCP_FLAGS              | uint8            | TCP protocol flags (src to dst)                     |
 | TCP_FLAGS_REV          | uint8            | TCP protocol flags (dst to src)                     |

-### Basic
+### Basic plus
-List of unirec fields exported together with basic flow fields on interface by HTTP plugin.
+List of unirec fields exported together with basic flow fields on interface by basicplus plugin.
 Fields without `_REV` suffix are fields from source flow.
 Fields with `_REV` are from the opposite direction.

 | UniRec field | Type   | Description                 |